6S vs 4S for FPV Mini Quad & Racing Drone

 Lower Amp Draw?

-One of the most important advantages of 6S over 4S is the lower current required to produce the same power.
+One of the most significant advantages of 6S over 4S is the lower current required to produce the same power.

 Power is voltage multiplied by current: P = V x I

-• There’re less losses in the wires too due to resistance, but it’s negligible
+• Less energy loss in the wires due to resistance, though this is often negligible

-Here’s some DVR footage of a 6S quad.
+Check out some DVR footage of a 6S quad:

-The lower amp draw means your battery are cooler during flight, which is beneficial for battery longevity.
-The lower amp draw also allows you to use lower C rating packs for achieving the same amount of power, therefore you might be able to select less expensive batteries.
+The lower amp draw means your batteries run cooler during flight, which is beneficial for battery longevity.
+This also allows the use of lower C rating packs for the same power, potentially saving costs by selecting less expensive cells.

-However, to match the weight of a 4S battery we tend to choose lower capacity batteries, which can limit your maximum discharge current, since battery capacitor is a factor of max discharge current.
-So you might still have to use higher C rating packs.
+However, to match the weight of a 4S battery, we often choose lower capacity batteries, which can limit the maximum discharge current, since battery capacity is a factor in maximum discharge current.
+So, higher C rating packs might still be necessary.

 Max Discharge Current = C Rating x Battery Capacity